Lesbian Visibility Week: 2021

 Lesbian Visibility Week 2021 took place between 26 April and 2 May 2021, and was powered by DIVA magazine, Stonewall (a charity) and Facebook.
 During this week, the Mayor of London Sadiq Khan flew the lesbian flag at City Hall, London to launch the week.

+2023

+Lesbian Visibility Week 2023, celebrated from April 24 to April 30, highlighted the theme of trans-inclusivity, featuring collaborations with prominent organizations such as Deliveroo, Greene King, GLAAD, and Mermaids.
+The week was notable for its use of social media campaigns employing hashtags like #LWithTheT and #LVW23 to promote engagement and visibility across the LGBTQIA+ community.
+A highlight of the week was the DIVA Awards, hosted by Sophie Ward, which underscored the achievements within the sapphic community.

 Related observations

 International Lesbian Day is a related observation that is observed on October 8 annually.
 It started in New Zealand in the 1980's and is celebrated mainly in New Zealand and Australia.

+Sapphic Visibility Day is observed on April 9 annually.
+It started in the US as a celebration of the diverse identities within the LGBTQ+ spectrum, emphasizing the significance of sapphic individuals - including queer, nonbinary, and transgender people.